OCA/odoo-pre-commit-hooks/README.md

 * Check manifest-syntax-error
 Check if the manifest file has syntax error

+* Check prefer-readme-rst
+Check if the module has README.md file to prefer README.rst file

 * Check csv-duplicate-record-id
 duplicate CSV "id" AKA xmlid but for CSV files